Smruti2001/Git-Basics/README.md

 14. git commit -m "<your commit message>" -> If we want to avoid opening a text editor like vim/nano to add commit message we can use this following command.

-15. git remote -> list down all the remote connection names
+15. git remote -> list down all the remote connection names.

 16. Remote connection -> It helps you to link two git repositories for uploading and downloading changes from each otherwise